greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/corporate-communications-manager_1_1.md

 ---
 title: Corporate Communications Manager
 summary: Through leadership, experience, and insight, you will position GitLab as a trustworthy partner to customers with a strong track record of addressing business challenges, increase overall brand awareness, provide air cover for business as a whole, and come up with thought leadership opportunities
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/corporate-communications-manager_1_1/
+description: ''
+linkTitle: Corporate Communications Manager
+type: docs
 ---

 ### Corporate Communications Manager